MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

 ## Documentation and Resources

 A number of individuals are contributing to this effort.
-The best resources for questions or feedback is the #Marlin channel in the  ["602 Wasteland" Discord server] (https://discord.gg/R848Xn).
+The best resource for questions or feedback is the #Marlin channel in the  ["602 Wasteland" Discord server](https://discord.gg/R848Xn).
 Please read the rules there before posting.

 The team also contributes to the [PrusaOwners Wiki](https://github.com/PrusaOwners/prusaowners/wiki) which contains a wealth of information on the Prusa MK3 printer.

 ## Summary of Changes